100ideas/jekyll-custom-theme/README.md

 terms/index.md
 ```

 This listing shows us that the `gh-pages` branch on our remote has many different files when compared with our local `master` branch.
 Of particular note are the `.yml` files, which proide configuration options and structured metadata for jekyll.
+We can look at the differences of all the `.yml` files with `git diff master upstream/gh-pages */*.yml`.

 Let's start by editing the `_config.yml` file

 # About the theme we're using - Skinny Bones Jekyll Starter